galaxine-senpai/NASA-API-Project/readme.md

 ### Notes

-I will be making a "packaged" version to use eventually
+I will be doing the whole args thing with the Mars Rover API File soon